ordercloud-api/release-notes/2017/January/breaking-changes.md

 - `GET v1/me/orders` - Get orders "from" the authenticated user.

-- `GET v1/me/orders/approvable` - Get orders in "awaiting approval" status that are approvable by the authenticatd user.
+- `GET v1/me/orders/approvable` - Get orders in "awaiting approval" status that are approvable by the authenticated user.

-- `PUT v1/me/orders?tempUserToken=xyz` - Transfer the anonomous cart associated with the user's token to the now-registered user.
+- `PUT v1/me/orders?tempUserToken=xyz` - Transfer the anonymous cart associated with the user's token to the now-registered user.

 ## Client Libraries